 MTD requires most businesses, self-employed professionals and landlords to update and maintain digital records using third-party software.

-Making Tax Digital for businesses – what has happened so far
+Making Tax Digital – what has happened so far?

 MTD was partially introduced on 1st April 2019, applicable only to VAT businesses registered with a taxable turnover above £85,000.
 All affected businesses were required, by law, to store their VAT records digitally and file their returns using digitally compatible software.